Moiz-ncai/ParkIT/README.md

   - **Parking Spots Tab**: Spot management table and controls
   - **Instructions Tab**: Comprehensive usage guidelines

-### Parking Spot Setup
+### Camera-Specific Parking Spot Setup

 1. **Connect Camera**: Establish RTSP connection or use webcam (0)
+   - Each camera automatically loads its saved parking spots
+   - New cameras start with no spots defined
 2. **Draw Parking Spots**:
    - Click "Draw New Spot" button
    - Left-click on video to add polygon points
    - Right-click to finish and name the spot
+   - Spots are automatically saved for this specific camera
-3. **Manage Spots**:
+3. **Manage Camera-Specific Spots**:
-   - View all spots in the Parking Spots tab
+   - View spots for current camera in the Parking Spots tab
    - Click spots on video to select them
-   - Edit names, delete spots, or clear all
+   - Edit names, delete spots, or clear all (for current camera only)
    - Toggle visibility with checkbox
+4. **Switch Between Cameras**:
+   - Disconnect and connect to different cameras
+   - Each camera loads its own unique parking spot configuration
+   - Spots are stored persistently per camera IP/URL
+   - Statistics show current camera info and total cameras configured

 ### Keyboard Shortcuts